 Serenity Light Recovery: Offering Hope

-At Serenity Light Recovery, we’re proud to provide our dual diagnosis patients with research-backed, proven therapeutic programming.
+At Serenity Light Recovery, we’re proud to provide our dual diagnosis clients with research-backed, proven therapeutic programming.
 We offer many modalities of treatment, including:

 - Individual therapy